Epilepsy diagnosis and its impact on mood

 Looking for answers

 Epilepsy can happen to anyone, at any age.
 Doctors may be able to find a cause, but this is not always possible.
 Our brains are incredibly complex and changes take place in the brain throughout our lives.
 Research looks into why seizures happen to some people and not to others.

 Your neurologist, GP or nurse may be able to tell you more about your epilepsy.
 You can also get information about epilepsy from us when you are ready for it.
-Our ‘Just diagnosed’ pack is free – you can order it through our online shop.
+Our 'Just Diagnosed' booklet is free to download from our website.